 The restoration included a complete structural overhaul as well as upgrading the building with 21st Century A/V facilities.
 An extension, in the Greek Revival style added a meeting room and much needed modern facilities.
 A new entrance to the grounds was created at the town end and the building given a complete decorative makeover.

-Bill Maxwell of Maxwell Pierce Architects, Enniskillen, is the conservation architect for this project; Edwin McCullagh, of Rainey and Best, Quantity Surveyor; Semple & McKillop the Mechanical and Electrical Engineers and Alice McClure Project Manager.
-The works have included reroofing, replacing damaged roof timbers, extensive repairs to the coffered ceiling, new heating, lighting, and A/V systems, a complete rebuild of the organ, the creation of an extension (to accommodate a meeting room, a small kitchen, loos and ancillary services) and completely reordering the north end to create a dedicated entrance to the heritage displays which will be housed in the gallery of the building.
+Bill Maxwell of Maxwell Pierce Architects, Enniskillen, was the conservation architect for this project; Edwin McCullagh, of Rainey and Best, Quantity Surveyor; Semple & McKillop the Mechanical and Electrical Engineers and Alice McClure Project Manager.
+The works included reroofing, replacing damaged roof timbers, extensive repairs to the coffered ceiling, new heating, lighting, and A/V systems, a complete rebuild of the organ, the creation of an extension (to accommodate a meeting room, a small kitchen, loos and ancillary services) and completely reordering the north end to create a dedicated entrance to the heritage displays housed in the gallery of the building.
 Neil Porteous of the National Trust designed the landscaping for the site which has been executed by volunteers from the charity.

 In 2020 the charity changed its name from friends of Portaferry Presbyterian Church to Portico of Ards Ltd.